-How much room for growth should I prepare for, when buying children’s clothes?
+How much room for growth in the garment should there be?

 Reima® outfits are dimensioned according to the size of the child (size 104 = 104 cm) plus room for growth for one season.
 This means, for instance, that an outfit bought in the autumn should fit comfortably through the winter.
 An overall is just right if, when the child crouches, there is still some slack in the back.
 The sleeves are of adequate length when the wrists are not exposed when the child lifts his hands up.